 Some misguided historians will argue the majority of people were running from trouble left behind them and in some cases, I’m sure this was true.
 However, it’s my belief they were running to something.
 In layman’s terms they were seeking that place in which they could do as they damn well pleased.
 They sought out the freedom they had never known, to control their own destiny.
 The solitude and deprivation that came with it was but a small price to pay for the opportunity to live free.

-The ingenuity and creativity that makes the “Bill Gates” in this country were tools of survival back in the mountains.
-To get by, one had to be resourceful for there was nothing to fall back on.
+The ingenuity and creativity that give life to the “Bill Gates” in this country were basic tools of survival back in the mountains.
+To get by, one had to be resourceful, for there was nothing to fall back on.
 One survived or perished based on his or her adaptability.
 “Thinking outside the box” is where they started, not where they meandered to after much trial and error.
 There was no trial and error, for error usually resulted in death.
 The best way to sum it up is to use one of my favorite phrases that’s as topical now as it was two hundred years ago, “being poor makes you creative.”

 These same “illiterate and lazy” refugees came up with a written Declaration of Independence before our founding fathers, commonly known as the Watauga Declaration.
-They also left their families to face the dangers of the frontier alone and joined together at King’s Mountain in October of 1780 in the collective defense of their precious freedom.
+These men also left their families to face the dangers of the frontier alone, and joined together at King’s Mountain in October of 1780 in the collective defense of their precious freedom.
 King’s Mountain was a battle between Loyalist and Patriot colonials with the patriots winning a very decisive battle.
-In just a little over an hour, the American Whigs (Patriots, Rebels) totally decimated Ferguson’s American Tories (Loyalists, Royalists) with every last man of them either dead or taken prisoner.
-It fostered hope where little or none existed and helped sustain the Patriots in their eventual victory over England.
+In just a little over an hour, the American Whigs, (Patriots, Rebels) totally decimated Ferguson’s American Tories, (Loyalists, Royalists) with every man either dead or taken prisoner.
+It fostered hope where little or none existed, and helped sustain the Patriots in their eventual path of victory over England.